Skip to main content

 What is the best area to stay in Colombo for first-time visitors?

-Is staying near Galle Face a good idea in Colombo?
+Is Galle Face a good place to stay in Colombo?

 How many days should I stay in Colombo?